borntofrappe/the-nature-of-code/README.md

 _Please note:_

-- the method using probabilities computes the _cumulative_ probability of each option, so that effectively, the for loop is a convenience from a series of `if` statements
+- the method using probabilities computes the _cumulative_ probability of each option.
+In the code, the for loop is a convenience alternative to a series of `if` statements

   ```lua
   if random < 0.5